 The key considerations on WLAN to interwork 5G core network as follows;

-Radio scanning and association process is well specified in WLAN 802.11 and will be performed if WLAN interworking is necessary.
+Radio scanning and association process is well specified in WLAN 802.11 and is capable of supporting WLAN interworking with the 5G core network.

-IKEv2, EAP-5G and IPsec protocol for registartion and authentication shall be added in function of TEC and ANC of WLAN.
+IKEv2, EAP-5G and IPsec protocol for registration and authentication support should be added in the TEC of the STA and ANC of WLAN access network.

-NAS signalling to connect AMF shall be added in function of TEC and ANC of WLAN.
+NAS signaling to connect AMF should be added in the TEC of the STA and ANC of the WLAN access network.

-Packet session intiation/modification/termination to connect SMF shall be added in function of TEC and ANC of WLAN.
+Packet session initiation/modification/termination to connect SMF should be added in TEC of the STA and ANC of WLAN access network.

-Packet data QoS management of WLAN shall specify QoS identification, profile and DRB to gurauntee packet delay and PER for the required service types.
+Packet data QoS management of WLAN shall specify QoS identification, profile and DRB to guarantee packet delay and PER for the required service types.

 QoS mapping to WLAN is necessary to support more granularity of QoS ID and parameters

-Packet scheduling in STA and AP should meet data rate, latency and PER
+Packet scheduling in the STA and AP should meet data rate, latency and PER

-Timing scheduling and Hybrid ARQ scheme are very important
+Timing scheduling and the introduction of a Hybrid ARQ scheme are very important

-802.11ax can not support 3GPP service QoS, and improved version (11be EHT, 11bd NGV) should consider MAC enhancement to support service requirements.
+802.11ax cannot support 3GPP service QoS, and improved version (11be EHT, 11bd NGV) should consider MAC enhancement to support the service requirements.

 For TSN applications, WLAN domain needs to consider the following requirements